You’re considered an international student based on your citizenship – even if you're studying in Australia.

-Many graduate schools offering research degrees will have their own pre-application process, entry requirements and application due dates.
+Many graduate schools offering research courses will have their own pre-application process, entry requirements and application due dates.
 Check the entry requirements for the course you're applying for.

 English language requirements

-If you've completed an undergraduate degree in the last two years, where the degree was entirely taught and assessed in English, typically you'll satisfy English language requirements.
+If you've completed an undergraduate course in the last two years, where the course was entirely taught and assessed in English, typically you'll satisfy English language requirements.

-You'll need to satisfy the requirements in one sitting within 24 months of the proposed start date of your degree.
+You'll need to satisfy the requirements in one sitting within 24 months of the proposed start date of your course.